Physical-Cognition-Lab/The-Effects-of-Rewards-on-Trial-and-Error-Learning-in-School-Aged-Children/Analysis/R/README.md

 ## Files
 - The Rewardanalysis_Anova.Rmd file explore the effect of the reward group on the performance measures using anovas.

-- The Rewardanalysis.Rmd follows up the anova analysis by runnign linear model exploring the contribution of reward group and age on the different performance measures.
+- The Rewardanalysis_lm.Rmd follows up the anova analysis by runnign linear model exploring the contribution of reward group and age on the different performance measures.